Legal Aptitude

 • Miscellaneous topics (Labour Law, Family Law, Intellectual Property Rights etc.)

-An aspirant must keep the following Do’s and Don’ts in mind while preparing for and attempting the legal aptitude section:
+An aspirant must keep the following Do’s and Don’ts in mind while preparing for and attempting the legal reasoning section:

 Suggested Action: